Ambarella-Inc/AmbaModelGarden/README.md

 Ambarella’s Model Garden is a collection of models tuned for Ambarella's chipsets for ease of deployment.
 Users can select the domain and choose from one of the offered models based on their real world application.

-Every model undergoes transfer learning to adapt to user's dataset and then is further optimized using Ambarella's proprietary model compression toolkit to enhance the performance on Amberalla’s devices.
+Every model undergoes transfer learning to adapt to user's dataset and then is further optimized using Ambarella's proprietary model compression toolkit to enhance the performance on Ambarella's devices.
 Users are provided with optimization knobs that influence the trained model's accuracy and performance.
 Finally, the CVflow SDK compiles the trained model, generating an artifacts tar file containing compiled binaries that can be used to run on the device without any extra code.

 ![alt text](docs/ambamodelgarden.jpg)